This paper was presented at AICTE Sponsored National e-Conference 2020 titled

 One may ask, "What is wrong if we look at a computer as an electronic machine?"
 There lies the biggest problem.
 The basic mistake we make is that we look at the computer too as a machine of the machine age, and expect similar results.
 We approach computers as we would approach any other machine.

 We make some very basic mistakes when we look at the computer as a machine.
 All the disillusionment, confusion etc. is a result of two misconceptions or myths about computers.

-The following are the myths arising out of our machine age mindset are the root cause of most of the confusion
+The following three myths arising out of our machine age mindset are the root cause of most of the confusion: